Closure and start of construction: stages of the Rhine Valley Railway 2024

 Movement near Freiburg

 DB wants to start construction in the new year on the section between Riegel and March to the north-west of Freiburg: "Things are now slowly getting underway in the Freiburg region.
 And this will be really visible in 2025," said Langefeld.
-The basis for this is the expected building permit (so-called planning approval decision) for this area.
-In order to relieve the burden on local residents, freight traffic will run on two new tracks along the Autobahn 5 in future.
+The basis for this is the planning permission (so-called planning approval decision) for this area, which the railroad has now received, according to information from Tuesday.
+It is the first of nine planning approval sections that the Federal Railway Authority has to approve individually.
+In order to relieve the burden on local residents, freight traffic is to run on two new tracks along the A5 highway in future.

 Tunnel in Offenburg